 Jane grew up in San Diego, but left there at 17 and never looked back.
 She has lived in Texas, Virginia, Maryland, Washington, D.C., Colorado and the Northern Mariana Islands.
 She has her Bachelor’s Degree in nursing and worked for many years in neonatal intensive care units.
 She was also a nurse in the Air Force for 3 years.She received her law degree from George Washington University in 1987.
 Her legal career was primarily working in the criminal justice area.

 She is currently the Executive Director of Karme Choling.
 Her buddhist practice includes working with the arts as part of everyday life from a contemplative point of view.
 She is very happy to be serving Catamount in this way.

-Dr. Joe Bertolino recently began a new appointment as the 15th President of Lyndon State College in Lyndonville, Vermont.
+Dr. Joe Bertolino recently completed his first year as the 15th President of Lyndon State College in Lyndonville, Vermont.
 Prior to his arrival at Lyndon, Dr. Bertolino served as Vice President for Enrollment Management and Student Affairs and Associate Professor of Student Personnel at Queens College/City University of New York from 2004-2012.
 Dr. Bertolino also served as the Dean for Community Development at Barnard College of Columbia University, and has worked in the New Jersey and Pennsylvania state higher education systems and the SUNY system.

 During 2010-2011, Dr. Bertolino served as a Fellow with the American Council on Education at the University of Houston System, under the mentorship of Chancellor Renu Khator, and at the University of Texas at Brownsville, under the mentorship of President Juliet Garcia.